-Each of the four methods discussed here has its strengths and limitations.
+Each of the three methods discussed here has its strengths and limitations.
 Fortunately, if no one method suffices, it is possible to use more than one of them in combination.
-JConnect, for example, includes a method to create a java.sql.Connection object for JDBC access.

-A CGI script in Perl, could generate and check a port number and pass it and the form data to a SAS program.
+A CGI script in Perl, for example, could generate and check a port number and pass it and the form data to a SAS program.
 It could then pass a reference to an applet back to the browser with the port number included as a parameter.
 This would allow several copies of a SAS socket server to run simultaneously, each using a different port.